WebComponentsGuide/webcomponents.guide/learn/components/naming-your-components.md

 - It _can_ contain underscores, and numbers.
 - It _can_ contain characters from different alphabets, such as `é`, `ð`, `ö`, `爱`.

-An invalid name will cause a `DOMException` to be thrown when you set up your custom element.
+An invalid name will result in a `DOMException` when you set up your custom element.

 Try typing a tag name below to see if it's a valid custom element tag: